keshavjha06/keshavjha06.github.io/content/jobs/OpenPlay Technologies/index.md

 - Bug Reporting and Tracking through JIRA.

-- Slashed testing time by 70% by creating automation scripts using Selenium and Test Project.
+  Key Achievement: Slashed testing time by 70% by creating automation scripts using Selenium and Test Project.